karlh001/archiveguard/README.md

 AG is still actively developed.
 Now that the core function is stable, I am looking to add new features and possibility of GUI.
 Feedback is important to help direct the project.

+## Wiki

+More details about AG found [here](https://github.com/karlh001/archiveguardian/wiki) on the GitHub Wiki.

 ## Contact

 ag@karlhunter.co.uk